Condor-Performance-Modeling/how-to/README.md

 -->

 ----------------------------------------------------------
-# Build and Install the Golden Models
+# Build and Install the Golden Models and Associated Tools

 ## Exit Conda

-<b>You must deactivate the conda environment before compiling the golden models.</b>
+<b>You must deactivate the conda environment before proceeding.</b>

 Deactivate once to exit the sparta environment, once again to exit the base conda environment.